The Latest Information on Parkinson’s Disease Could Include a Long-Awaited Cure

-While we await the subsequent steps in this significant breakthrough, trust Sage Home Care, providing home care in Poughkeepsie and surrounding areas, for knowledgeable, highly trained home care for individuals diagnosed with Parkinson’s disease.
+While we await the subsequent steps in this significant breakthrough, trust Sage Home Care, providing in home care in Greenwich, CT and surrounding areas, for knowledgeable, highly trained home care for individuals diagnosed with Parkinson’s disease.
 Examples of the numerous ways we can assist include:

 - Healthy meal planning and preparation

 - Light household tasks